 Tipping in Restaurants

-Restaurants are the most likely places you will be expected to leave a tip.
-In Turkey, it is customary to leave a tip at restaurants if the service has been good.
+Restaurants in Turkey are the most likely places you will be expected to leave a tip.
+It is customary to leave a tip at restaurants if the service has been good.

 However, it is not necessary to tip excessively.
 The lowest expected amount is around 10% of the total bill.
 If you enjoyed your experience and had above-and-beyond service or food, then you will not offend anyone by tipping more.
 Turkey is not a culture where they get offended if you tip too highly, they will appreciate that you thought their service was good.